ArthropodAssault/PureCrystal-1.1/README.md

 There is a tradeback NPC in the Goldenrod City PP speech house to evolve pokemon that mandate a trade.

 The Goldenrod City move tutor is now available after beating Jasmine.
 He still appears on Wednesday and Saturday.
+The cost of a move is now 1,000 coins instead of 4,000.
+If you are buying the coins, this is a cost reduction from 80,000 pokecurrency to 20,000.

 The 6 evolution stones are available from the Cianwood mart, including water, fire, thunder, leaf, moon, and sun stones.
-The stones cost 5,000 pokedollars each.
+The stones cost 5,000 pokecurrency each.

 The Kanto gym leaders all have their pokemon's levels increased to create a more normal level curve.
 There are no other changes to boss trainer parties.